-I am a clinical and community herbalist, an ancestral healing practitioner (completing certification), and a shamanic practitioner inspired by the healing practices of my ancestors.
-I’m also a mother of three young children, a lifelong ritualist and animist, and a teacher with 9+ years of experience guiding folks into deeper relationship with plants and other spiritual kin.
+I am a clinical and community herbalist, an ancestral healing practitioner, and a heart-centered ritualist inspired by the traditions and practices of my ancestors.
+I’m also a parent to three young children, a lifelong animist, and a teacher with 13+ years of experience guiding folks into deeper relationship with plants and other spiritual kin.

-Primarily in my work I see myself as a guide, witness, supporter, and ally to my client’s process of healing, reconnection and empowerment.
+Primarily in my work I see myself as a guide, witness, supporter, and ally to my clients on their journeys of healing, reconnection and empowerment.

 My work is deeply resourced by my ancestors and guides and I work from a place of co-creation with them to develop coursework and to hold effective session space.
-My people are mostly from Ireland, Italy, Germany, Bulgaria, Latvia and include displaced Jewish lineages.
+My people are mostly from Ireland, Italy, Germany, Bulgaria, Latvia and include displaced Jewish lineages most recently from Berlin.

-I identify as a queer, bi, white woman, and I use she/her and they/them pronouns.
-I live on the traditional lands of the Wabanaki people in what is currently known as Maine.
+I identify as queer and use they/them and she/her pronouns.
+I live on the traditional lands of Wabanaki people in what is colonially known as Maine.

 My work, beliefs and values